divya-mohan0209/learning-resources/README.md

-# learning-resources
+# Learning Resources

-Learning resources available on the internet
+A (not-exhaustive) compendium of resources for learning stuff online